PEPPER GROWING TIPS

 --Miracle-Gro® "Bloom Booster" or Peters Professional "Super Blossom"

-Make a "Seed starter solution" of either the Miracle-Gro® or Peters Professional, mixing one tablespoon in a gallon of distilled water.
+Make a "Seed starter solution" of either the Miracle-Gro® or Peters Professional, mixing only one tablespoon in a gallon of distilled water.

 Also, do not use bleach on your pepper seeds and never refrigerate your seeds while trying to get them to germinate!

-Start with the salad take-out plastic container
+Start with the plastic pots

 Once seedlings are a few inches tall, transplant seedlings into their own individual 3" or 4" pots, and let plants grow to 6-8" tall.